Q. What are my options for an executor of my will or a trustee of my trust?

 - In some states, a professional fiduciary

 Each of these have advantages and disadvantages, but in any case, you should make sure your selected executor or trustee has the required expertise, integrity and time available.
-Additionally, the individual should not be named as a beneficiary or conflicted with other family relationships that would make the job more difficult.
-Using a non-family member can relieve a family of a lot of unnecessary stress and relational conflict.
+Additionally, consider whether there are family dynamics that would make the job more difficult.
+Using a non-relative can relieve a family of a lot of unnecessary stress and relational conflict.

 A. A personal representative (also known as an “executor”) is the person you’ve named in your will to carry out your instructions.
 They may also…